rosajen27/blog-template/README.md

 # Blog Template

-Utilized EJS to create a template & layout for your next blog website!
-User may customize the content and compose blog posts.
+A blog template where the user may fork and customize the content to compose blog posts.

 ## Table of Contents